makerdao/testchain-client/explainer.md

 The `Client` is divided into two modes of communication with the [testchain-backendgateway](https://github.com/makerdao/testchain-backendgateway), a REST api for retrieving chain and snapshot data, and a websocket api for performing chain functions.

-### `stream()` and `once()`

-These are the two main functions of the client and are used largely in conjunction with the other websocket functions.
+### RxJS usage

 Using [RxJS](https://rxjs-dev.firebaseapp.com/), each channel, (effectively each chain), listens for a set of events (which can be found at the bottom of the document).
 The object that allows this is called an [`Observable`](https://rxjs-dev.firebaseapp.com/api/index/class/Observable) which is a set of these events over a period of time.

+##### Event constants

+The event constants we use in the system can be found [here](https://github.com/makerdao/testchain-client/blob/89136da8472acfa1e62c6e448cf6cff117f897a4/src/core/ChainEvent.js).
+These are to be used in conjunction with `once()` and `sequenceEvents()`

 ##### `stream()`

-The Client's `stream()` function returns the `Observable` which we can then subscribe to and monitor the data stream coming from each chain.
+The Client's `stream()` function returns the `Observable` which we can then subscribe to and monitor the data stream coming from each channel.

 ``` javascript
 const chainStream = client.stream(id); // Specify the chain by it's id